 Boating laws and regulations in Kansas are enforced by:

-- Officers of the Kansas Department of Wildlife, Parks and Tourism
+- Officers of the Kansas Department of Wildlife and Parks

 - All other peace officers